Regulation

 GDPR requires a Data Protection Impact Assessment (DPIA) for high-risk processing (Article 35 GDPR).
 The AI Act requires a Fundamental Rights Impact Assessment (FRIA) for deployers of high-risk AI systems (Article 27 AI Act).

-- FRIA scope: Broader — covers fundamental rights including non-discrimination, privacy, freedom of expression, human dignity, access to justice, and other EU Charter rights.
+These assessments are related but not identical.
+The DPIA focuses on risks to data protection rights, covering privacy, data security, and data subject rights.
+The FRIA is broader: it covers fundamental rights including non-discrimination, freedom of expression, human dignity, access to justice, and other EU Charter rights.

 Transparency and Information Rights

-Both regulations require transparency, but from different angles:
+Both regulations require transparency, but from different angles.

-- GDPR requires informing data subjects about the processing of their personal data, including the existence of automated decision-making (Articles 13(2)(f) and 14(2)(g) GDPR) and meaningful information about the logic involved.
+GDPR requires informing data subjects about the processing of their personal data, including the existence of automated decision-making (Articles 13(2)(f) and 14(2)(g) GDPR) and meaningful information about the logic involved.
+The AI Act requires transparency about the AI system itself, such as disclosing that users are interacting with AI (Article 50) and providing deployers with instructions for use (Article 13).

 GDPR Article 22 also provides the right not to be subject to decisions based solely on automated processing that produce legal or similarly significant effects.
-The AI Act's human oversight requirements (Article 14) effectively operationalize this right by requiring meaningful human review capabilities.
+The AI Act's human oversight requirements (Article 14) operationalize this right by requiring meaningful human review capabilities.

 Accountability and Documentation